IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 *  None of the deployments under this chart  support scaling.
 Thus, their replica must be 1.

 ## Documentation
-Full documentation set for IBM Storage Enabler for Containers is available in IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT.
+Full documentation set for IBM Storage Enabler for Containers is available on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT.